mksunny1/eventiveness/readme.md

 Another really cool way to contribute is to sponsor the project.
 You can sponsor the project as a 'thank you' or as a way of showing your support for the direction we have chosen and giving Eventivity the best opportunity to thrive.

 Thank you for contributing.

+## Ongoing Work

+Increasing the test coverage for the library and improving the documentation